nprapps/nprapps.github.com/_posts/2014-11-06-three-cool-things-from-nprs-election-party.markdown

 }
 {% endhighlight %}

 An important thing to keep in mind is that, in our model, the Chromecast app actually runs the same code as the client.
-You need to maintain state across your app so that your code knows whether the client is a Chromecast or a web browser.
+You need to maintain state across your app so that your code knows whether the client is a Chromecast or a regular web browser.
 Thus, you would have a function for the sender when a Chromecast session is initiated, and a code path in your ready function for Chromecasts specifically:

 {% highlight javascript %}
 // function for casting devices